webroo/dummy-json/README.md

 ## Available helpers

-This library uses custom Handlebars helpers to generate the random data.
+Dummy JSON uses custom Handlebars helpers to generate the random data.
 Handlebars helpers are functions that are called whenever an expression is encountered in a template, such as `{{firstName}}`.
 You can learn how to write your own helpers in the section: [Writing your own helpers](#writing-your-own-helpers).

 ### Repeat